FACT-Finder-Web-Components/documentation/markdown/en/documentation/install-dist.md

 ## Installation

 ---
-Depending on whether you are using the [Node.js](https://nodejs.org/) you have the following to two ways of installing FACT-Finder Web Components.
+Depending on whether you are using [Node.js](https://nodejs.org/), you have the following two ways of installing FACT-Finder Web Components.

 ### Using Node.js/Bower